TOPICS FOR ALL TEAM MEMBERS

 In this interactive presentation attendees will learn how to use team meetings to help build a stronger team, as well introduce, or maintain the hospital’s core values.
 We will discuss why it is important to have core values that your team members can follow and believe in.
 We will also discuss not only the importance of having regular team meetings, but how to make them effective.

 HR Topics for New Managers

 This talk is meant for new practice mangers to help them learn 5 things that they need to be doing as a manager.
 I discuss the interview process for new hires, orientation for the new employee, providing coaching, holding team meetings, and how to delegate to the team.

 Bridging the Communication Ravine

 This presentation focuses on communication challenges between different areas of the hospital as well as working with different personality types.
 It is designed to help receptionists understand that they are not alone in their challenges that they deal with every day.
 It is an interactive presentation that requires audience assistance.
 I empower receptionists to help them understand how they can use communication more effectively at their hospital.
 This is a good topic for the entire team as well.

 Many people feel uncomfortable when dealing with euthanasia’s.
 In this presentation I discuss commonly made mistakes in the scheduling, the handling, and the communication made during a euthanasia appointment.
+I talk about why this appointment is so important and how easy it is to do it wrong.
 I also give tips and specific phrases of what team members can say to owners during this difficult time.